 Operational risks relate to losses that Triodos Bank could incur as a result of inadequate or failing internal processes, systems, human behaviour or external events.
 Triodos Bank limits these risks with clear policies, procedures and controls for all business processes.

-The Non-financial Risk Committee is a Group-level decision-making risk committee delegated by the Executive Board to take decisions on the non-financial risk appetite and other non-financial risk aspects (including compliance).
+The Non-financial Risk Committee is a Group-level decision-making risk committee delegated by the Executive Board to take decisions related to the non-financial risk profile and mitigating measures.
+When it comes to the non-financial risk appetite the EB remains the final decision-making body.
 This committee meets both locally and at a Group level on a monthly basis.
-In 2021, the non-financial risk appetite key risk indicators were reviewed, updated and cascaded to the business units.
+In 2022, appetite levels of the non-financial key risk indicators were reviewed, updated and cascaded to the business units.

-Triodos Bank is subject to international tax risks due to its operations in a number of West-European countries.
-The local tax risks are managed by the respective local Triodos Bank business units, in close cooperation with the tax department at Group level.
-Triodos Investment Management operates worldwide with her investment funds.
-All tax risk-related issues are handled by a dedicated tax department in close cooperation with Group Tax.
+Triodos Bank is subject to international tax risks due to its operations in a number of Western European countries.
+The local tax risks are managed by the respective local Triodos Bank business units in close cooperation with the Tax department at Group level.
+Triodos Investment Management investment funds operate worldwide.
+All tax-risk-related issues are handled by a dedicated tax department in close cooperation with Group Tax.

 The compliance function independently monitors and challenges the extent to which Triodos Bank complies with laws, regulations and internal policies, with an emphasis on customer due diligence, anti-money laundering, treating customers fairly, preventing and managing conflicts of interest, data protection and the integrity of co-workers.

-Triodos Bank has a Group compliance team which is led by the Group Director Compliance, who is also the Group Data Protection officer.
-Compliance officers and Data Protection officers are appointed in every banking business unit with a functional line to the central Compliance department.
-The Group Director Compliance reports to the CRO.
+Triodos Bank has a Group compliance team which is led by the MT Compliance chaired by the Group Director Compliance, who is also the Group Data Protection Officer.
+Compliance Officers and Data Protection Officers are appointed in every banking business unit with a functional line to the central Compliance department.
+The Heads of Compliance from all entities form the MT Compliance.
+The Group Director Compliance reports to the Chief Risk Officer.
 An escalation line to the Chair of the Audit and Risk Committee supports the independence of the compliance function.